So you’re considering the life of a fitness guru? The life of a personal trainer, full of promise, reward, and fulfillment.

 - Is socially responsible and stands behind policy aimed at improving health and wellness.

-- Skimps on some fundamentals of general personal training in favour of deeper scientific concepts
+- Skimps on some fundamentals of general personal training in favor of deeper scientific concepts

 - The textbook is not very comprehensive

 - Bare-bones study material offering.